-Being able to listen to what a student says and what they don’t not say needs to be understood and addressed.
+Being able to listen to what a student says and what they don’t say needs to be understood and addressed.
 Far to many students quit because they become frustrated and angry.
-A great Instructor needs to be able to read their students and help them bridge any difficulty to keep their interest.
+A great Instructor needs to read their students and help them bridge any difficulty to keep their interest.

 Being capable of conveying lessons in a firm and neutral fashion will help a student understand the importance of each lesson without intimidating the student.